Acadia National Park, Maine Photography Workshop

 October 8th - 12th, 2024

 Instructor: Andy Cook

 Join us as we photograph many iconic scenes in and near Acadia National Park.
-We'll focus on shooting a lighthouse, rocky coastal scenes, lakes, streams, quaint buildings, harbors, carriage roads and bridges.
+We'll focus on shooting rocky coastal scenes, lakes, streams, quaint buildings, harbors, carriage roads and bridges.

 Cromwell Harbor Motel, 359 Main Street, Bar Harbor, ME 04609.
 Reservations only 800-544-3201, info 207-288-3201

-The workshop ends after shooting on Sunday evening.
+The workshop ends after shooting on Saturday morning, Oct.
+12th.
 A lot of time is spent in the field on this workshop, we will have some midday time to aid with post processing but post processing is not emphasized on this workshop.